-PCP deals require an initial deposit and those monthly payments – usually (but not always) over three or four years.
-At the end of the deal, you have a number of options: pay the final ‘balloon’ payment to keep the car, use the car towards the deposit on your next car, or hand the car back and walk away.
+PCP deals require an initial deposit and those monthly payments – over two to four years.
+At the end of the deal, you have a number of options: pay the final ‘balloon’ payment to keep the car, use the equity you’ve built up (if applicable) towards the deposit on your next car, or hand the car back and walk away.
 This flexibility appeals to many, but it’s essential you understand the way the deal works and what you’ll be paying and when.

-For this list, we’ve stuck to a maximum deposit of £3,000, as we know that sky-high deposits just aren’t feasible for many buyers.
-However, if you’re willing to put more than this amount down as a deposit to lower your monthly payments, you can drive away in some more expensive machinery, including a Volkswagen Polo, Audi A1 and BMW 1 Series.
+For this list, we’ve tried to include cars with reasonable up-front deposits.
+However, if you’re willing to put more than this amount down as a deposit to lower your monthly payments, you can drive away in some more expensive machinery, including an Audi A1, a Toyota Corolla and a Volkswagen Polo.

 All offers and prices are correct at time of writing – here are the best new cars for £150 a month.